Pacific loon: Diet

 This species, like all divers/loons, is a specialist fish-eater, catching its prey underwater.
 It also forages in groups, usually swimming under schools of fish and forcing them up towards the surface.
-It does, although, generally feed closer to the shore than other loons.
+It generally feeds closer to the shore than other loons.

 Conservation

 The Pacific loon population is currently increasing and is spread over a wide range of approximately 15,700,000 square kilometers.
-Current efforts of conservation are focused around loon population monitoring and maintaining accurate counts of populations and breeding behaviors.
-A recent in depth study of the Pacific loon population in the Western Alaskan Arctic found that the population of the birds there is actually ~1.5-2.0 times larger than previous aerial surveillance had indicated.
-The study indicated potential encroachment upon the National Petroleum Reserve in Alaska (NPRA), one of the Pacific loons primary breeding grounds, by natural gas and oil companies as a potential threat to Pacific loons.
+Current efforts of conservation are focused on loon population monitoring and maintaining accurate counts of populations and breeding behaviors.
+A recent in-depth study of the Pacific loon population in the Western Alaskan Arctic found that the population of the birds there is actually ~1.5-2.0 times larger than previous aerial surveillance had indicated.
+The study indicated potential encroachment upon the National Petroleum Reserve in Alaska (NPRA), one of the Pacific loons' primary breeding grounds, by natural gas and oil companies as a potential threat to Pacific loons.

-One harmful environmental pollutant to the Pacific loon population is heavy metals like mercury, which can be observed in their habitat as a result of legacy mining in the areas the loons migrate through and hunt in.
-It has been shown that elevated levels of mercury in the environment poses a significant health risk to avian piscivores like the Pacific loon.
-Mercury is up-taken by small fish which is a primary source of food in a loon's diet.
-When a loon eats the fish it will incorporate the mercury from the fish into its body, which can cause adverse health effects.
+One harmful environmental pollutant to the Pacific loon population is heavy metals like mercury, which can be observed in their habitat as a result of legacy mining in the areas where loons migrate and hunt.
+It has been shown that elevated levels of mercury in the environment pose a significant health risk to avian piscivores like the Pacific loon.
+Mercury is absorbed by small fish, which are a primary food source for loons, possibly causing mercury poisoning.

 Additionally, it has been shown that nest visits from researchers and capture events can have a significant impact on the survival rates within Pacific loon nests.
-When investigators capture Pacific loons while they are breeding or incubating eggs regardless of how close they are to the nest at the time of capture, the survival rates of the eggs decrease.
-This is most likely due to the fact that Pacific loons nest in a traditionally remote part of Western Alaska and are not typically accustomed to human interaction of any form.
-The lowered survival rate of the loon's offspring when a parent is captured or the nest is visited indicates that the population could face severe consequences from encroaching human contact.
+When investigators capture Pacific loons while they are breeding or incubating eggs, regardless of how close they are to the nest at the time of capture, the survival rates of the eggs decrease.

-Reports also exist of Pacific loons ingesting polluted plastic, a problem that is becoming an increasingly high concern among avians in Canada and across the globe.
-Luckily, the diving foraging behavior of loons keeps them at a relatively low risk of death from overconsumption of plastic, as most of the polluted debris exists floating on the surface of the water rather than in the depths.
+Reports also exist of Pacific loons ingesting polluted plastic, a problem that is becoming an increasingly high concern among avians in Canada.
+The foraging behavior of loons while diving keeps them at a relatively low risk of death from overconsumption of plastic, as most of the polluted debris exists floating on the surface of the water, rather than at depths.

+Climate change poses a threat to Pacific loon habitat, primarily due to water loss in the lakes where they breed.